What is this toolkit?

 We use the terms medical-dental integration (MDI) and Colorado medical-dental integration (CO MDI) throughout the toolkit.
 CO MDI refers specifically to the model of MDI used in the CO MDI Project.

 The Delta Dental of Colorado Foundation (DDCOF) CO MDI Project Implementation Team collaborated with key stakeholders to build this toolkit.
 Insight came from many dental and medical practice staff who helped develop and implement various care delivery models.
+This toolkit continues to evolve as enhancements are identified.

 What it Isn’t